evnkm/pylabrobot/README.md

 </div>

 # Note from Evan:
 The Protocol Designer frontend is located at the `protocol-designer` folder.
-After cloning the repository and switching to the `viz-fixes` branch, use `git submodule update --init --recursive` to get the `protocol-designer` code.
+After cloning the repository, use `git submodule update --init --recursive` to get the `protocol-designer` code.
+Alternatively, you can clone the repo with `git clone --recurse-submodules https://github.com/evnkm/pylabrobot.git`

 ## What is PyLabRobot?